dvozian/CNA340/README.md

 ```

 ## Thanks
 To complete this assignment I got help from:
+1. Dr. Zak, our teacher
-1. Google
+1. Google Search
 2. YouTube
-3. Senior Java developer
+3. Avaya Senior Development Engineer